sircharlo/meeting-media-manager/README.md

 ## Where can I find help about downloading and using M³?

-Check out our [documentation website](https://sircharlo.github.io/meeting-media-manager) for help, guides and FAQs.
+Check out our [documentation website](https://sircharlo.github.io/meeting-media-manager/) for help, guides and FAQs.

+## Want to contribute?

+We welcome contributions of all kinds!
+Check out our [CONTRIBUTING.md](CONTRIBUTING.md) file for instructions on how to contribute to M³.